Emily-Lewis/text_tools_project/README.md

 Output using video IDs listed in dictionary in comments.py in Resources folder.

 Resources folder also contains the list of stop words I used to filter in cleanscript.sh

+I have also included an example unclean and clean comment data txt file as an example of the output of comments.py and cleanscript.sh